lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

 ### Use of the ?
 Modifier

-When ? is added to the end of a variable type, it means that it's value may be nil.
+When `?` is added to the end of a variable type, it means that it's value may be nil.

-In practice, this means that the value that a variable represents should be optional due to its definition in the app requirement.
+In practice, this means that the value represented by the variable should be optional due to its definition in the app requirement.

-Every variable that is optional must be routinely checked for nil via `if let`, `while let`, etc or the ? operator.
+Every Optional variable must be routinely checked for nil via `if let`, `while let`, etc statements or the `?` operator.

-Although the ? operator can make the app ‘safe’ by preventing it from  crashing, it can lead to many hard to track bugs.
+Although these statement and operator can make the app ‘safe’ by preventing it from  crashing, it can lead to many hard to track bugs.
 We will come back to this later.

 If the value is not optional in the app requirement, the variable type should not be optional.
-You must make sure of this, as you will be writing code to check it for nil many times over for absolutely no reason.
+You must make sure of this, as you will be writing code to check for nil many times over - for absolutely no reason.

 You should expect that an Optional value may be assigned to nil after it has already been assigned to a value.

-#### Examples of ?
+#### Examples of `?`
 A simple example is a Person class that contains an age property.
-The property cannot possibly be nil, since every person has an age.
+This property cannot possibly be nil, since every person has an age.

 Another example is a function that requires a non-nil value for a parameter in order to continue processing.
 The parameter should not
 be made optional just because a caller of the function may want to pass an optional.
 The caller must check the optional before calling the function with an `if let`.

-### Use of the !
-Modifier
+### Use of the `!` Modifier

-When ! is added to the end of a type name, it means that the value may not be nil when it is accessed, but it will be nil when it is declared.
+When `!` is added to the end of a type name, it means that the value may not be nil when it is accessed, but it will be nil when it is declared.

-In practice, this means that the value that a variable represents is not optional in its requirement.
+In practice, this means that the value that an implicitly unwrapped optional variable represents is not optional in its requirement.

 An Implicitly Unwrapped Optional value should not be assigned to nil.
-If you find you need to do this, use a ?.
+If you find you need to do this, use a `?`.

 ## To Fail or not to Fail